kayoyin/Prodigy/README.md

 In general, LSTM networks expect input data with different features, time step and points.
 Specifically, in the mlpack library, the LSTM layer takes in an armadillo cube where each row corresponds to a "feature", in our case we only have one feature that is the note, each column corresponds to a "time step" which is the point in time within our sequence of music, and each slice (the third dimension of our tensor) corresponds to a point, or the specific sequence of notes at the time step considered.

 The training labels or what the model is expected to output is defined as the single note that follows each sequence of notes considered at each time step.
 Here, it is an armadillo cube again with the same dimensions as the training data, where each column or time step stores the note corresponding to the time step.
+We use the entirety the music data for training, we do not have a validation set as it does not make sense in the context where we want the model to learn the probabilities of notes given a musical sequence.

 The output of our model is a cube with one row, as many columns as the total number of different notes, and as many slices as the length of the sequence considered at each time step.
+To extract the notes given a probability vector, we simply look for the index with the maximum probability and choose that as the note predicted by our model.

+We measure accuracy after each cycle of training by calculating the percentage of notes from the prediction that coincide with the note from the training set at the respective time step.
+Note that this accuracy is only one indicator to keep track of training, and we expect the percentage to stay low as the model should still have some creativity.
+This accuracy mostly ensures no overfitting happens, as we do not want the model to reproduce exactly the given training music.

+### Generating music after training
+Once we have trained a model, we can save the model with the trained weights for later use.
+We have chosen to have the model be saved automatically after each 20 cycles of training.

+To have the network generate music, we then load the previously trained model.
+Essentially, the trained network is a prediction model, so it needs a starting point for composition.
+We use a randomly generated short sequence of notes as the seed sequence which we feed into the prediction method of the model.
+From then on, we feed the new sequence predicted by the model to obtain the next predicted sequence, and we continue this step until we get a music sequence of our desired length.

 Plan on what to say: